Continuous-variable quantum communication: Preliminaries

 A Gaussian (quadrature-)\textit{squeezed state} is also a minimum-uncertainty state, but with different quadrature variances, which is reflected in the covariance matrix $\gamma_\text{sq}=\text{diag}(e^{-2r},e^{2r})$.
-Assuming $r>0$ so that the $\hat{x}$ quadrature is squeezed and denoting the squeezed quadrature variance $V_S \equiv e^{-r}$, $V_S<1$, we obtain the covariance matrix $\gamma_\text{sq}=\text{diag}(V_S,1/V_S)$, where the $\hat{p}$ quadrature with variance $V_S>1$ is anti-squeezed (the opposite situation with $\hat{p}$ quadrature squeezing is obtained at $r<0$).
-The displacement of squeezed states can be zero (squeezed vacuum states) or non-zero (squeezed coherent states).
+Assuming that $r>0$, so that the $\hat{x}$ quadrature is squeezed, and denoting the squeezed quadrature variance as $V_S \equiv e^{-2r}$, so that $V_S<1$, we obtain the covariance matrix $\gamma_\text{sq}=\text{diag}(V_S,1/V_S)$, where the $\hat{p}$ quadrature with variance $V_S>1$ is antisqueezed (the opposite situation with $\hat{p}$ quadrature squeezing is obtained at $r<0$).
+The displacement of squeezed states can be zero (squeezed vacuum states) or nonzero (squeezed coherent states).

-A \textit{thermal state} is a Gaussian state with a diagonal covariance matrix $\gamma_\text{th}=\text{diag}(V,V)$ so that the variances of both quadratures are $V>1$ and the state does not have the minimum uncertainty.
+A \textit{thermal state} is a Gaussian state with a diagonal covariance matrix $\gamma_\text{th}=\text{diag}(V,V)$ such that the variances of both quadratures are $V>1$ and the state does not have the minimum uncertainty.
 The quadrature variance $V$ is related to the mean photon number of a thermal state as $V = 2\langle \hat{n} \rangle_\text{th}+1$.
 A thermal state with zero mean photons reduces to the vacuum state with $V=1$.

-Introducing the Gaussian purity, expressed through the determinant of the covariance matrix as $\mu=1/\sqrt{\det\gamma}$~\cite{Paris2003}, we notice that coherent and squeezed states are pure with $\mu=1$, while a thermal state is not.
+Introducing the Gaussian purity, which is expressed through the determinant of the covariance matrix as $\mu=1/\sqrt{\det\gamma}$~\cite{Paris2003}, we note that coherent and squeezed states are pure with $\mu=1$, while a thermal state is not.